 - If you rely on a private well for your drinking water, you should make sure your well is secure and test your water regularly for E.coli and nitrate.

 - This is the well owner’s responsibility, not that of the regional council or any other agency.

 - In most cases, samples can be taken from a kitchen tap and sent to a laboratory for testing.

-- Wastewater disposal (septic tanks and other sewage treatment systems) is another source of nitrate contamination.
+Wastewater disposal (septic tanks, other sewage treatment systems, industry wastewater) is another source of nitrate contamination.

-- Because of the time it takes for nitrate from previous farming practices to travel through our groundwater, we do not expect to see clear improvements in groundwater quality for at least another 15 to 20 years.
+- Because of the time it takes for farming practices to change and for nitrate to travel through our groundwater, we do not expect to see clear improvements in groundwater quality for at least another 15 to 20 years.

 - In some cases, we can expect the situation to get worse before it gets better.

-- Environment Canterbury publishes a set of nitrate risk maps (PDF File, 4.27MB) every second year.
-The next set is due in early 2020 and is expected to be similar to the current maps.
+Environment Canterbury publishes a Risk Maps of Nitrate in Canterbury Groundwater (PDF File, 8.04MB).
 Groundwater quality changes slowly, so a two-year review cycle captures regional-scale changes in nitrate risk.